jasonchandler3245643/StatsProjectOne/Monte Carlo Door Game/README.md

 1/3 shot of selecting the prize door.

 Part b)<br>
-The probability of winning by switching is 2/6
+The probability of winning by switching is 2/6<br>
 There are two scenarios: <br>
-Originally picked a dud --> the host reveals the other dud and player swaps to the wining door.<br>
+Originally picked a dud --> When the host reveals the other dud, the player swaps to the winning door.<br>
-Originally picked the winning door --> the host reveals a dud and the player swaps to the other one.<br>
+Originally picked the winning door --> When the host reveals a dud, the player swaps to the other dud.<br>
 Since the probability of picking a dud door is 2/3, so is the probability of winning by switching. <br> <br>

 The probability of winning by sticking is 1/3, as revealing a door does not alter the player's current door.